(Japanese version/日本語 オンライン・ワークショップ「自然とはなにか？」へのお誘い )

 - Online workshop in July-August 2021.

-- Submit a co-authored peer-review paper with the results of the contributions and discussions.
+- Publish a co-authored peer-review paper with the results of the contributions and discussions.

 - Feature each contribution on NAEP’s website.

-We are organizing a workshop on the Meanings of Nature in East and South-East Asia.
+We organized a workshop on the Meanings of Nature in East and South-East Asia.

 Please download the invitation with the details below.
 To facilitate the discussions during the workshop, we would like to collect draft contributions in advance.
 If you are interested in contributing and if you have any question, concern or suggestion, please send us an email as soon as possible, and we will be in touch.

-Main discussion language will be English.
+Main discussion language is English.
 Everyone is welcome and we will do our best to accommodate diverse linguistic backgrounds.